 If your child has a Statement of SEN/EHCP and you are considering mainstream junior and secondary schools, you should be aware that you will be asked to express a preference for a school in the September of the year before they are due to move.
 You might therefore want to attend secondary open evenings in the autumn term of Year 5.

-Why is it important to “express a preference” for a school for a pupil with a statement of Special Educational Needs or an EHC Plan?
+Why is it important to “express a preference” for a school for a pupil with an EHC Plan?

 If you are asked by the LA to express a preference for a school it is important that you do so either in writing/email or by telephoning your son or daughter’s case officer so that the details of your preferred school can be recorded in the relevant paperwork.
 That paperwork may be considered by special admissions panels that meet in the autumn term (junior and secondary transfer) and spring term (infants) to look at placing pupils in special schools and units.
 If this is the case for your child, the Year 1 or Year 5 Annual Review is the critical one.
 For young people going through transition, the SEN team write to all parents seeking their parental preference.
 We do not solely rely on the views at the Year 5 review as views may change.
 We write to parents in the summer term of year 5 and autumn term of year 6, dependant on when the year 5 review is held.